In some cases, we earn commissions from affiliate links in our posts.

 According to Genial Production's Managing Director and Executive Producer Sophie Clarke-Jervois, “It's a cautionary tale for anyone wanting to gain popularity by passing on unfounded gossip, and Mark Brotherhood's scripts are packed full of intrigue, comedy, and suspense.”

 If you follow a lot of British entertainment news, you may recognize Sophie as an executive producer for shows like Ladies of Letters, Benidorm, Boy Meets Girl, Mount Pleasant, Two Pints of Lager & a Packet of Crisps, and Coupling.
 She also produced a couple episodes of Vicar of Dibley.

-Glass Houses is set in the fictional coastal Devon village of Thurlbury as it approaches its 500th anniversary celebrations.
+The Trouble With Maggie Cole is set in the fictional coastal Devon village of Thurlbury as it approaches its 500th anniversary celebrations.
 Dawn French plays village gossip Maggie Connors, a central figure in the close-knit town.
 She makes it her business to know the details of everyone's life, but when she gives a revealing interview to a local radio host, it sets of a series of dark and unfortunate events in the small community.

 Dawn French's character Maggie has been happily married to headmaster Peter (played by Mark Heap of Friday Night Dinner) for nearly 40 years, and their son Jamie and his wife Becka live nearby.
 Jamie is played by Phil Dunster (Save Me), while the actress playing Becka hasn't yet been announced.